145 Hall Street Bondi Beach NSW 2026

 Good architecture is not original or ambitious; it follows the forms and repetitions laid down by tradition.
 The genius of a Gaudí or an Utzon is too rare to justify the full creative licence which contemporary architects are afforded.

-6. Charlie Fine commented
+Charlie Fine

 I urge council to reject this proposal.
 Sydney’s diminishing built heritage should be preserved.
 Why not preserve and renovate the existing building?
 Again greed triumphs over good.